 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

-Staff mainly is motivated for teaching but there is still serious lack of nursing staff.
-EightSix nurses teachers are involved in teaching process out of 20 full time teachers.
-32 part time doctors and nurses teaching at hospital.The main problem is the lack of enough domestic own full time teaching staff but this problem is recognized and there is important trend to increase number of own human resources.
-Second problem as we mentioned before are still big discrepancy between number of medical doctors and nurses.
+Staff mainly is motivated for teaching but there is still lack of nursing staff.
+The main problem is the lack of enough full time teaching staff but this problem is recognized and there is important trend to increase number of own human resources.
+Second problem is a big discrepancy between number of medical doctors and nurses.
 Staff should be supported to go for international mobilities.
 Internationalization of this study program must be supported.
 There is no staff development programs on the faculty and no regular trainings for teachers.
 Those trainings should be introduced on regular basis.

-Recommendations for improvement:

 The whole process of passing of teachers from one position to another is regulated by university bylaws.
 Improvement of criteria and raising level of competences to be teacher should be done.
 On that way research should be stimulated.
-There is need of support from the management to give the staff more time and financial support for research processes and publications Especially the clinical staff should have more time for communication with students.
+There is need of support from the management to give the staff more time and financial support for research processes and publications.

-.
 LLL courses should be introduced.
+Mobility opportunities should be involved from the side of University and Ministry.

 Indicator 3.2 Demands Professional/Academic Alignment